jsreport/docs/docs/child-templates.md

 ##Set child template parameters

-The root request input data cascade throw child templates, but you can also pass additional data to the child template through its declaration
+The root request input data cascade through child templates, but you can also pass additional data to the child template through its declaration
 ```html
 {#child myChildTemplate @data.paramA=foo}
 ```